stumpapp/stump/README.md

 Stump isn't ready for normal, non-development usage yet.
 Once a release has been made, this will be updated.
 For now, follow the [Developing](#developing-) section to build from source and run locally.

 There is a [docker image](https://hub.docker.com/repository/docker/aaronleopold/stump-preview) available for those interested.
 However, **this is only meant for testing purposes and will not be updated frequently**, so do not expect a fully featured, bug-free experience if you spin up a container.
+Also keep in mind migrations won't be stacked until a release, so each update until then might require a wipe of the database file.

 For more information about getting started, how Stump works and how it manages your library, and much more, please visit [stumpapp.dev](https://stumpapp.dev/guides).